hshadab/verifiable-agentkit/README.md

 ## 🌟 Why This Matters

 Zero-knowledge proofs are the future of privacy-preserving verifiable computation, but they've been locked away behind complex mathematics and specialized languages.
-The Novanet ZKP Agent Kit breaks down these barriers by:
+The Novanet Verifiable Agent Kit breaks down these barriers by:

 1. **Speaking Human** - Interact with ZK proofs using plain English
 2. **Thinking Like a Developer** - Understands intent and context